 How is Voice Produced

 There are three main systems to voice production: Power, Source, and Filter.
 Each system is equally important.
-The main goal in voice therapy is to maintain a balance between all three systems.
+The main goal in voice training is to work on all these systems to improve coordination and maintain a balance between all three systems.

 The systems are described briefly below.